The Solar Industry & COVID: Nick Hylla of the Midwest Renewable Energy Association

-Today, the moratoriums have been removed and the utilities have more latitude to shut off and negotiate, so there’s still widespread energy poverty in Wisconsin and little protections for households.
-The challenge with deployment and long term bill reduction, whether it be energy efficiency or solar energy, is what Dr. Tony Williams from the University of Michigan calls the ‘doughnut hole.’
-With extreme poverty you have programs like home weatherization programs and LIHEAP that help customers.
+Today, the moratoriums have been removed and the utilities have more latitude to shut off and negotiate, so there’s still widespread energy poverty in Wisconsin and little protection for households.
+The challenge with deployment and long-term bill reduction, whether it be energy efficiency or solar energy, is what Dr. Tony Williams from the University of Michigan calls the ‘doughnut hole.’
+With extreme poverty, you have programs like home weatherization programs and LIHEAP that help customers.
 But, then you have 40% of the population that doesn’t qualify for these programs but also doesn’t have the capital or credit and appropriate access to financing to make energy efficiency improvements or do solar deployment on their home.

 Therefore, it’s been really challenging to address that population in Wisconsin, and there are few policies or programs that effectively address what is occurring in most areas of the country.

 So for the last five years, MREA has been working on workforce development.
 We believe that the thing that we can do in energy is provide meaningful work opportunities.
 MREA has been conducting solar training for over 30 years – design, install, operations and maintenance, sales, and inspection.
 We have an accredited program where we train over a thousand people a year from all over the Midwest and the world to become certified.
 We have a scholarship program in partnership with four organizations in Milwaukee, Indiana, Minneapolis, and Detroit, and we’re working with community organizations to build workforce pipelines.
 We have a new workforce hub SolarEnergy.jobs, and we’re doubling down on the scholarship program this year.